-A great snack idea, a crunchy addition to a salad, a great toast topping when made into a spread form (e.g. peanut butter or almond brazil & cashew butter).
-Such a versatile food that should be in your diet, unless of course you have an allergy!
+Nuts are a great snack idea, crunchy addition to a salad, a great toast topping when made into a spread form (e.g. peanut butter or almond brazil & cashew butter).
+Such a versatile food that should be in your diet, unless of course, you have an allergy!

 What is it about nuts that are so great?

 - Packed full of omega 3’s à good for your brain health

 - Provide a source of fibre

 - Provide some calcium, magnesium, potassium, zinc & iron